ror-community/ror-updates/.github/ISSUE_TEMPLATE/modify-existing-ror-record.md

 name: Modify existing ROR record
 about: Template for suggesting an update to an existing ROR record
 title: 'Modify the information in an existing ROR record:'
-labels: update record
+labels: triage needed, update record
-assignees: mariagould
+assignees: adambuttrick

 ---